Safe Environment Strategies: Supervision

 Ensure leadership is present, models appropriate behavior, supports positive interactions, and intervenes when needed.
 Leadership should illustrate the expected behaviors your organization would like staff and volunteers to exhibit.
 Leadership should also use supervision and direction in instances where intervention is necessary.

-Conduct annual surveys and audits to gather information from staff, children, and parents including questions about boundaries and appropriate behaviors.
+Conduct annual surveys and audits to gather information from staff, volunteers, children, and parents including questions about boundaries and appropriate behaviors.
 Regularly ask for feedback from all stakeholders involved in your organization in order to understand their perspectives on how the guidelines, policies, and rules about expected and prohibited behaviors are being implemented.
 Encourage communication with staff and families regarding the specific needs of those at your organization.

 Equip parents with information about your child sexual abuse prevention plans.
 Share your organization’s plan for child safety with the families involved in your organization.
 Maintain open communication with families about your commitment to safety and solicit their feedback.